TimTaylor/ympes/README.md

 <div class="pkgdown-devel">

-The development version of ympes can be installed from GitHub with:
+The development version of ympes can be installed from sourcehut with:

 ``` r
 remotes::install_git("https://git.sr.ht/~htgb/ympes")